 Writing about Painting

-Like many artists, I’ve always found artist statements to be difficult to write, and these questions are no small part of it.
-Understandably, the statements are meant to project confidence and assure others that you are a professional who knows what he’s doing.
-So it’s best to omit any references to struggle, doubt, and drama.
-But my life, like everyone’s, and hence, my work, is always in a state of flux.
-Things change.
-We change.
+Like most artists, I’ve always found artist statements to be a chore to write.
+And for many reasons.
+One of the biggest reasons is that my life, and hence, my work, is always in a state of flux.
 I’ve written things about my painting before that I later regretted or found embarrassing because they no longer reflected what I was doing.
 And I didn’t want anybody to read that stuff.
 Me, talking like I knew what I was doing!

-All that being said, perhaps the best thing I can do here now is to finish with part of an email I sent a few years back to Darrell Bourque, a two-time Poet Laureate of Louisiana and a dear friend of mine.
+I’m no Diebenkorn, but I will conclude here with part of an email I sent a few years back to Darrell Bourque, a two-time Poet Laureate of Louisiana and a dear friend of mine.
 We were discussing a large painting I had just completed.

-Despite this, there are a lot of times when I do next to nothing for hours, only a mark here or a change of color for a shape there.
+Despite this, there are some days when I do next to nothing for hours, only a mark here or a change of color for a shape there.
 The process of painting for me is not a smooth trajectory.
 Instead, it's more a series of fits and starts, long periods of wondering what I'll do next, followed by sudden lurches of activity.

 And the lurching does not always mean forward progress.
 Sometimes it’s a sudden undoing of passages previously painted.
 Worse still, sometimes it's the sudden undoing of things I liked, things I was hoping to protect.

 Ultimately, though, it always works out.
-And I always know that it will, but in the throes of painting, I can emotionally lose sight of that fact.
+I always know that it will, but in the throes of painting, I can emotionally lose sight of that fact.
 I can feel a bit like a fraud.
-Like anybody who thinks about it, must think I'm way better than I really am.
+Like I’m not as good as I like to think I am, and I’ve just been lucky enough with what I’ve done to hide the truth.
+So far.

 How could I have doubted, the new painting seems to ask!
 I don't know.
 It feels like some kind of sin against myself that I did.
-My painting makes me feel like maybe I'll never doubt again!
+A new painting makes me feel like maybe I'll never doubt again!
 How could I?
 Just look!!

 Mar 20, 2019